stormaaja/mustard/README.md

 ## Configuring

-There is two ways to configure linters.
+There is two ways to configure mustard and individual linters.

 Modify `:mustard` in `project.clj` or `profile.clj`.